timurrrr/86buttdrop/README.md

 1. Put another towel over the door jamb.
 1. Prepare a bench, moving box, or something like that to put the seat.
 1. Carefully pull the seat out of the car, flip it so that the back of the seat back faces down, and set it on the bench / moving box / etc.
+1. Meta-suggestion: for the next few steps, take photos of all the parts and hardware before taking things apart.
+   This will be useful if you revert to the OEM rails in the future, as well as help you correctly assemble the kit.
 1. Pull the plastic covers at the back of the stock rails off the rails.
    * They are super-fragile, so be careful.
 I've seen cars when they were already broken even before the removal.
    * Optional: cut the covers off the plastic part that attaches them to the back of the seat, and pull those C-attachments out of the seat.
+1. Take a photo of how the seatbelt buckle sensor wire goes around the metal tab that holds the buckle socket.
 1. Using a 14 mm wrench, remove the nut attaching the seatbelt tab to the seat, and the spring washer.
 Carefully put the tab into the seat.
 1. Use the height adjustment mechanism to "raise" the seat off the rail all the way.
-1. Using a T50 wrench, remove the two rear bolts that attach the rail slider to the seat.
+1. Using a T50 wrench, remove the two bolts that attach the rail slider to the seat in the rear.
 1. Turn the bar that attaches the rail to the front of the seat out of the seat to gain better access to the bolts.
+1. Take a photo of how the wire goes around the rail "tabs" near the door side front bolt.
 1. Remove the front two bolts that attach the rail slider to the seat.

 ### Installing the kit onto the seat